Skip to content

 Aluminum smelters require massive amounts of electricity and Kitimat is powered exclusively by clean, renewable hydropower generated by its own power system in nearby Kemano (tunnels for which were also built by Bechtel).

-The Kitimat team
+The Kitimat Team

 During construction, the project brought major economic benefits to Kitimat and the surrounding region.
 Thanks to the efforts of more than 2,000 workers, the modernized smelter produced first aluminum in 2015 and reached full production the following year.